tlevine/arabic-tweets/readme.md

 Then load the data.

+    ./import.sh

 Once that finishes, everything will be in the `tweets.tweets` table.

-### Exporting
+### Out of the database
-The `python` and `r` directories have boilerplate code for accessing the data from the MySQL server and some other formats.
+The `python` and `r` directories have boilerplate code for accessing the data from the MySQL server.

 ## Infrastructure
 We have some files that are suitable for analysis on a laptop, but we've also